PacketHouse/DuckyScript/README.md

-# rubberducky
+# DuckyScript
-Payloads for the Hak5 Rubber Ducky
+Payloads for Hak5 devices